famura/DolceCV/README.md

 - Don't forget to enter your name and ID for accounts like Google Scholar or GitHub.

 # Trivia
 Yes, the color are familiar to you.
-It's the "tab10" color palette from seaborn 🤓
+It's the "tab10" color palette from seaborn.